Pumpkin Pie From Scratch

 Learn how to make Pumpkin Pie from Scratch with only a few simple ingredients!
-This homemade pumpkin pie has a flaky pie crust, fresh pumpkin filling and plenty of pumpkin pie spice for the perfect fall dessert!
+This homemade pumpkin pie has a buttery, flaky pie crust, luscious pumpkin filling and plenty of warm pumpkin spice flavor.
+It’s the perfect fall dessert and it can be made entirely in advance!

 Thanksgiving is quickly approaching!
-You may have your menu planned out already, but there’s always room for another dessert.
+You may have your menu planned out already, but there’s always room for another dessert — especially pumpkin pie!

 Every year I make 2-3 pies, because most people want to sample a few different types.

-My family has come to expect key lime pie and possibly apple cranberry pie, but for me, it’s not Thanksgiving without pumpkin pie.
+My family has come to expect key lime pie and possibly apple cranberry pie, but for me, it’s not Thanksgiving without this Pumpkin Pie from Scratch.

 Why you’ll love this recipe

-- This Pumpkin Pie from Scratch has an all butter pie crust, a velvety pumpkin filling and cozy pumpkin spice flavor.
+• It’s the perfect fall dessert.
+This Pumpkin Pie from Scratch has a buttery, flaky pie crust, a velvety pumpkin filling and it’s packed with cozy pumpkin spice flavor.

 Recipe ingredients